ordbase/ordinals.sandbox/insideordinals/README.md

 Bitcoin Maxis (and Small Blockers) won the "crypto (bitcon) wars":

-Early "investors"  in the pyramid
+Early "investors"  in the pyramid scheme
+HODL!
+HODL!
+HODL!
-HODL and enforce ever more limits / restrictions on transactions and "inscriptions" - make bitcoin "super-rare" collectibles and "ultra-sound" money / gold
+and enforce ever more limits / restrictions on transactions and "inscriptions" => make bitcoin "super-rare" collectibles and "ultra-sound" money / gold